-You have been advised by your GP or hospital doctor to have an investigation known as a TNE.
+You have been advised to have an investigation known as a gastroscopy.

 If you are unable to keep your appointment, please notify the department as soon as possible as your appointment may be used for someone else.
 The booking team will arrange another date and time for you.
-Please bring this booklet with you when you attend for your appointment.
+Please bring this booklet with you when you attend.

-Enclosed with this booklet is a consent form.
+Enclosed with this information leaflet is a consent form.
 Your signature is needed for the test to go ahead.

 The consent form is an important document.
-Please read it carefully together with the information given in this booklet.
-Please bring both the consent form and booklet with you to your appointment.
+Please read it carefully together with the information in this leaflet.
+Please bring both the consent form and leaflet with you to your appointment.